blockcoders/xcm-sdk/README.md

   <tr>
     <td>--destP</td>
     <td>Destination Parents</td>
-    <td>0 is default, 1 when you want to transfer from parachain to relaychain or parachain to parachain</td>
+    <td>0 is default, 1 when you want to transfer from parachain to relaychain</td>
   </tr>
   <tr>
     <td>--destV</td>